-We have written quite a bit lately about IT-OT convergence and how to address vulnerability management.
-There has been a lot of writing and discussion over the past several years on detection of threats, but much less on practical ways of protecting control systems.
+There has been a lot of discussion on IT-OT convergence, how to address vulnerability management, and threat detection, but much less discussion on practical ways of protecting control systems.
 Vulnerability Management is one key aspect to protecting these systems.

-However, the answer is not to train all the OT personnel on vulnerability assessment and prioritization.
+But the solution is not to train all the OT personnel on vulnerability assessment and prioritization.
 The costs and feasibility of doing so while trying to drive lower operating costs is impossible.
-The answer must be to combine these locally controlled actions with a centrally scaled analysis, planning and audit group.
+Instead, combine these locally controlled actions with a centrally scaled analysis, planning and audit group.

-We have developed a proven, 4-step architecture to enable IT-OT organizations to "Think Global, Act Local" when it comes to OT Vulnerability Management.
+4-steps to enable IT-OT organizations to "Think Global, Act Local" in OT Vulnerability Management:

-- Consolidate that information into a central analysis database to prioritize vulnerabilities and remediation.
-Many OT tools remain stuck at the plant or individual site level.
-IT tools are by-nature centralized.
+Many operational technology tools remain stuck at the plant or individual site level.
+IT tools are centralized by nature.
 But OT tools provided by vendors or traditional OT firms are by nature local.
 This significantly reduces the efficiency of analysis and planning.
-A robust, easy-to-use centralized analysis platform allows analysts to prioritize risks not only by vulnerability but also by the criticality of the asset, presence of compensating controls, and regulatory change management challenges (e.g., validated systems in a pharma facility).
+A robust, easy-to-use centralized analysis platform allows analysts to prioritize risks not only by vulnerability but also by the criticality of the asset, presence of compensating controls, and regulatory change management challenges (e.g., validated systems in a pharmaceuticals manufacturing facility).

-- Locally control action.
-This final step is critical to "close the loop" of vulnerability management - safely.
-In IT, you can patch or change configurations, GPO's, etc centrally.
-But in OT that needs to be done locally.
-The architecture must allow for playbooks to be distributed to automate the actions - but those actions should be able to be controlled by plant personnel to ensure that patches are deployed only when tested and approved, or changes only made during an outage, etc.
+The final step is critical to safely "close the loop" of vulnerability management.
+In IT, you patch or change configurations centrally, but in OT, it needs to be done locally.
+The architecture must allow for playbooks to be distributed to automate the actions.
+Those actions should be controlled by plant personnel to ensure that patches are deployed only when tested and approved, or changes only made during an outage.

-To succeed in managing OT vulnerabilities organizations will need to both gain efficiencies offered by "Thinking Globally" but also ensure the safety of critical systems by "Acting Locally".
+To succeed in managing OT vulnerabilities, organizations need to gain efficiencies offered by "Thinking Globally" and ensure the safety of critical systems by "Acting Locally".
 The tools architecture you choose should enable this duality to ensure efficiency as well as safe operations.